-In 2012 Monarch began the reorganisation of its numerous existing charitable activities into a new structure called The Monarch Foundation – so that it could become more effective in supporting its chosen causes, enabling clearer communication of its charitable work externally and to its employees.
+In 2012 the Monarch Group reorganised the numerous charitable activities carried out by the Group and its employees into a new structure called The Monarch Foundation – so that it could become more effective in supporting its chosen causes, enabling clearer communication of its charitable work to external interested parties and to its employees.

 On its launch in May 2013 Iain commented:

 “The Monarch Foundation enables the Group to do what it should be doing in the charitable sector, which is everything it can.
 The Group’s charitable engagement has down the years delivered excellent results for Monarch and its charity partners, and is something which it can be proud of.”